fedesoria/docs/sites/default/content/db/index.md

 ## Working with databases

-There are many more things you can do with a [db.Database][18] reference besides getting a collection.
+There are many more things you can do with a [db.Database][18] struct besides getting a collection.

 For example, you could get a list of all collections within the database: